lowRISC/lowrisc-site/content/docs/refresh-v0.6/index.md

 * Run-control debug for Rocket.

 ### Acknowledgements
+* Wei Song was lead hardware developer up to v0.4
-* Stefan Wallentowitz and Philipp Wagner provided the trace debug system
+* Stefan Wallentowitz and Philipp Wagner provided the trace debug system (from v0.3)
 * Furkan Turan provided the Zedboard patches
 * Philipp Jantscher did the initial tagged memory port to debug-v0.3
 * The Ethernet transceiver library is due to Alex Forencich (http://alexforencich.com/wiki/en/verilog/ethernet/readme).
 The preview version was translated from VHDL written by Philipp Kerling (https://github.com/pkerling/ethernet_mac)